-LBBW expressly supports the principle of gender-neutral remuneration for the same or similar work or performance, and strives to provide every employee with fair, non-discriminatory remuneration.
-The Group remuneration strategy stipulates that remuneration must be based on performance, results and the market and must be gender-neutral.
-Sustainability aspects also play a key role in remuneration policy.
-To measure performance-based variable remuneration, the sustainability objective derived from LBBW's business strategy is embedded at all three levels of performance measurement (Group, cluster, individual).
-Against the backdrop of dynamic external factors of influence (such as a stricter regulatory environment for LBBW's business activities), the business and risk strategies are continuously being enhanced.
+LBBW expressly supports the principle of gender-neutral remuneration for the same or similar work and performance.
+It strives to provide every employee with fair, non-discriminatory remuneration.
+The Group remuneration strategy ensures that the remuneration systems are aligned with performance, results and the market so that pay discrimination on the basis of gender can be precluded.
+Any gender pay gaps are actively dealt with.
+LBBW's business strategy takes ESG issues into account in its strategic levers.
+The associated goals are integrated into the Group remuneration strategy.
+Sustainability aspects therefore play a key role in remuneration policy and are embedded at all three levels of performance measurement (Group, cluster, individual).
+The business and risk strategies are refined on an ongoing basis taking external and internal factors into account.
 This is reflected in the Group's remuneration strategy in that it is reviewed at least annually, but also during the year in the event of changes to the strategy and is adjusted whenever necessary.

 The Group remuneration strategy is coordinated with the Control Units, adopted by the entire Board of Managing Directors of LBBW and discussed by the Remuneration Control Committee and the Supervisory Board.
 The structure of the Group remuneration strategy as well as the establishment of the Remuneration Control Committee and the activities it performs have given LBBW a stable governance structure that ensures appropriate shaping, implementation and monitoring of the remuneration systems.
 The Group remuneration strategy and information on the structuring of the remuneration systems are available to all employees on LBBW's Intranet via the Bank's written rules of procedure and are sent to all subsidiaries.
-All new employees at LBBW are also informed of the remuneration systems relevant to them.
+All new employees at LBBW are also informed of the remuneration systems are available to any regulatory remuneration requirements that apply to the companies directly.
+The subsidiaries are accordingly informed by the HR department each year of the updated Group remuneration strategy and their inclusion as a relevant subsidiary.

-3.2 Remuneration structure and elements
+3.3 Remuneration structure and elements